Open-Attestation/documentation-website/website/docs/developer-section/quickstart/create-custom-schema.md

 Every OA document follows a particular structure according to what the content of the file supposed to contain that makes it valid.
 To ensure that the document adheres to a specific structure, a customized schema could be created that caters to the document which could be used as a validation upon the [wrapping](/docs/developer-section/libraries/open-attestation-cli#wrapping-documents) process.

-In this guide, we will look at how to create custom schema.
+In this guide, we will look at how to create a custom schema.

 ## Document (Invoice)